mxsasha/lessobviouschecklist/FINANCIAL-AID.md

 > Anyone from an underrepresented group in tech is invited to apply for this scholarship.
 This includes, but is not limited to: women, people of colour, LGBTQIA+ people, disabled people, and people facing economic or social hardships.

 Although this is done with the best intentions, here’s my issue with this text: could you tell me who the other underrepresented groups are that are invited?
-Are people with mental illnesses included, and classed under disabled?
+Are people with mental health issues included, and classed under disabled?
 Are refugees included?
 People over 50?
 People who have never worked with the platform the conference focuses on before?
 People who are doing a career switch?
 People who have children that increase costs and make planning harder?
 People whose parents depend upon them?
 People who can work, but have high medical costs?

 Knowing whether some aspect of you is underrepresented can be hard to determine, especially in aspects that are not easily visible.
 And there’s more: assuming people with mental illness are included under disabled, when do they qualify?
 Does it need to have a serious impact on your daily life?
 Do you need a formal diagnosis from a doctor?
 If you’re genderqueer, but do not currently present differently from your assigned gender, are you included in the LBGTQIA+?
 Who is included in that plus?
 What if you’re not even sure yourself about your identity?

-For [Django: Under the Hood 2016](https://www.djangounderthehood.com), we tried to improve on this with the following text, inspired from [AlterConf](http://alterconf.com):
+For [Django: Under the Hood 2016](https://2016.djangounderthehood.com), we tried to improve on this with the following text, inspired from [AlterConf](http://alterconf.com):

 *Anyone from an underrepresented group in tech is invited to apply for this scholarship.
 This includes, but is not limited to*:
 * *women and other gender minorities of all expressions and identities; e.g. trans, agender and non-binary*